 The policy also does not dovetail with the government’s somewhat different approach towards fraud in the Covid business grants and bounce back loans system.

 Approximately 1.6 million ‘bounce back’ loans were approved between April 2020 and May 2021, amounting to £47bn.
 Over the same period there were also approximately 110,000 Covid business interruption loans totalling £26bn.

 For the vast majority, these payments provided a lifeline and crucial help, which meant their businesses could survive.
 But details continue to emerge about elementary flaws which enabled fraud.

 There were initially no credit checks on applicants, and they were able to self-certify their own applications.
 At times, loans were given to companies that had already been dissolved.
 And over 1,500 companies received bounce back loans despite the fact that they set up business after the pandemic had begun.

 In December 2021, the chief executive of the National Audit Office summed it up, stating:

 “[The] government prioritised getting Bounce Back Loans to small businesses quickly but failed to put adequate fraud prevention measures in place.
 One impact of these decisions is apparent in the high levels of estimated fraud.”

 Money lost to the taxpayer

-It is estimated that £4.9 billion was lost to the taxpayer due to fraud within the Bounce Back loan scheme.
+It is estimated that £4.9bn was lost to the public purse to fraud within the bounce back loan scheme.
 The cost of fraud within the loan scheme is more than double the amount from welfare benefit recipients.

-But it seems that once again, people dependent on benefit welfare payments are an easier target for the Tories.
+But it seems that once again, people dependent on benefit welfare payments are an easier target for the Conservatives.
 Always best to follow the ideology.